davidjspooner/repoxy/requirements/framework/storage-heirachy.md

 That root may be backed by any `go-fs` backend such as `file://`, `s3://`, or `mem://`.
 Each proxy operates within a sandboxed subdirectory under this root and cannot escape its assigned area.

+### Supported Modes

+Repoxy eventually needs to support two repository modes:

+1. **Read-only pull-through cache** – proxy forwards requests to an upstream, optionally persisting immutable blobs/refs locally.
+This is the current and **only** mode implemented in the MVP.
+2. **Writable local origin** – proxy accepts client writes and serves content solely from local storage with no upstream.

+While the storage layout already reserves space for metadata/cache/tmp directories that a future writable mode could reuse, **do not implement write paths yet**.
+All code should assume pull-through caching semantics until the project formally graduates writable repos from the backlog.

 ---

 ## 2. Top-Level Directory Structure